Getting to Business

 Fashion & Arts

-Tapping into the world of e-commerce, locally powered online brand Gather Green takes what founder and Girdwood resident, Lindsey Helmbrecht describes as a unique approach to novel products.
+Tapping into the world of e-commerce, locally powered online brand Gather Green takes what founder and Girdwood resident, Lindsey Helmbrecht describe as a unique approach to novel products.

-Gather Green curates only handmade products to promote for online sale and Helmbrecht feels the business’ strongest asset to date to be that online sales option, reporting majority revenue volume to stem from web-based shopping.
-She expresses hope that such sales also result in increased awareness for not only brand-featured artists but eco-initiatives such as Protect Our Winters and Clean Up Our Oceans as well.
-Both programs receive, as donation, a portion of every Gather Green sale.
+Gather Green curates only handmade products to promote for online sale and Helmbrecht feels the business’s strongest asset to date to be that online sales option, reporting majority revenue volume to stem from web-based shopping.
+E-commerce businesses have become more and more popular nowadays, with an increase in people shopping online.
+Selling products online can be difficult though.
+Getting awareness for your brand is often difficult enough, let alone sorting out how customers are actually going to purchase these products.
+Most e-commerce sites seem to use software like sam cart to make sure their customers can experience a positive transaction, increasing revenue for the company.
+She expresses hope that these sales will also result in increased awareness for not only brand-featured artists but eco-initiatives such as Protect Our Winters and Clean Up Our Oceans as well.
+Both programs receive, as a donation, a portion of every Gather Green sale.

 With hopes high for summer 2018 to follow the past two years record growth arcs in tourism, these and other locally powered businesses look next to make impactful, positive strides on a statewide level.